josemotta/IoT.Starter.Pi.Thing/README.md

 	EXPOSE 443
 	CMD ["nginx", "-g", "daemon off;"]

-A container is created and a new [nginx-proxy](https://hub.docker.com/r/josemottalopes/nginx-proxy/) image and pushed to cloud.
+Another container is created inside the `Thing`, based on the new [nginx-proxy](https://hub.docker.com/r/josemottalopes/nginx-proxy/) image that is pushed to the cloud by P&D Team.
 It should be deployed with `home-ui` and `home-web` images to RPI as shown at screen shot below:

 	alias yhomeui='docker run --privileged -p 80:80 -d josemottalopes/home-ui:latest'
 	alias yhomeweb='docker run --privileged -p 5010:5010 -d josemottalopes/home-web:latest'